CALL FOR PAPERS

 Submission of proposal:

-For the conference in Reading, please send anonymised abstracts, in English, of 300–500 words to email@example.com with a separate short bio of no more than 150 words by 16 June 2019.
+Please send anonymised abstracts, in English, of 300–500 words to email@example.com with a separate short bio of no more than 150 words by 7 July 2019.

 For more information, please email firstname.lastname@example.org.